nicosuter/CheatSheet-LinearAlgebra2025/README.md

-## "Lineare Algebra ist Kulturgut." - Robert Weissmantel
+## "Lineare Algebra ist Kulturgut." - Robert Weismantel

 Everything based on main.tex file, where with \input command there are added external latex files, which are separated by topics (like 1.1-vectors.tex, 2.1-matrices.text, and so on).